Previous dayApril 14, 2026Next day

 124.3 km---✓ ReviewedUSGS →

-On April 14, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 49 km ESE of Pedro Bay, Alaska at 22:54 UTC.
+Reports of a magnitude 2.6 earthquake 49 km ESE of Pedro Bay, Alaska came in on April 14, 2026 at 22:54 UTC.
 At a depth of 124.3 km, the event was intermediate depth.
-The epicenter is at 59.682°, -153.258°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 59.682°N, -153.258°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14